tfennelly/jenkins-js-samples/step-02-nodeify/README.md

 a Stapler adjunct, but that's a bit funky if not needed.

 ## Add the JavaScript bundle to the .jelly page
-Using this information from the previous section, it is easy to determine how to load the [bundle] in Jenkins via the `.jelly` file.
+Using the information from the previous section, it's easy to determine how to load the [bundle] in Jenkins via the `.jelly` file.
 In this example we just use regular `<script>` tags, adding them to [JSLibSample/index.jelly](src/main/resources/org/jenkinsci/ui/samples/JSLibSample/index.jelly).